NuGet/docs.microsoft.com-nuget/docs/API/catalog-resource.md

 not contain all of the catalog item's data.
 The order of the items in the page's `items` array is not defined.
 Items can be ordered by the client in memory using their `commitTimeStamp` property.

 The number of catalog items in a page is defined by server implementation.
-For nuget.org, there will be at most 550 items in each page, although the actual number may be smaller for some pages dependong on the size of the next commit batch at the point in time.
+For nuget.org, there are at most 550 items in each page, although the actual number may be smaller for some pages dependong on the size of the next commit batch at the point in time.

-As new items are introduced, the `count` will be incremented and new catalog item objects will appear in the `items` array.
+As new items are introduced, the `count` is incremented and new catalog item objects appear in the `items` array.

-As items are added to the page, the `commitId` will change and the `commitTimeStamp` will increase.
+As items are added to the page, the `commitId` changes and the `commitTimeStamp` increases.
 These two properties are essentially a summary over all `commitId` and `commitTimeStamp` values in the `items` array.

 ### Catalog item object in a page